-It’s true Fort Lauderdale has an abundance of everything—smooth, white sandy beaches, endless shopping on Las Olas Boulevard, and the Atlantic Ocean welcomes you to swim almost year-round.
-For nature enthusiasts, head to Hugh Taylor Birch State Park for trails and biking blanketed by mangroves, or travel down to the Florida Everglades for an airboat tour, complete with alligator and flamingo-sightings.
-Beat the heat with a trip to the Museum of Science and Discovery in downtown Fort Lauderdale, where kids and adults alike will learn something new.
+Fort Lauderdale has a little bit of everything: smooth, white sandy beaches, endless shopping on Las Olas Boulevard, and the Atlantic Ocean welcoming you to swim almost year-round.
+Once a spring break town, Fort Lauderdale is now known as the “Venice of America” for its intricate system of canals and lush tropical landscape.
+Head to Hugh Taylor Birch State Park for trails and biking blanketed by mangroves.
+Travel down the Florida Everglades on an airboat tour, complete with alligator and flamingo sightings.
+Or beat the heat with a trip to the Museum of Science and Discovery in downtown Fort Lauderdale, where kids and adults alike will learn something new.

-Don’t miss a guided tour—already included in the cost of admission—of this plantation style home in Fort Lauderdale, was originally built in 1895.
+Don’t miss a guided tour of this plantation-style home in Fort Lauderdale, which was originally built in 1895.
 Explore 35 acres of the estate’s grounds, including its gardens.
 The Bonnet House happens to contain an extensive art collection, so it feels a little like an art museum, historic home, and garden all rolled into one.
-Everything is open on Tuesday through Sunday.
+Everything is open Tuesday through Sunday.

-Tucked between Florida’s famous A1A Highway and the Intracoastal Waterway, you’ll stumble upon Hugh Taylor Birch State Park, where visitors can camp, hike, bike, swim, and paddle at the park.
-The trails are leisurely and not too taxing, and you’ll pass through forests of mangroves and coastal dunes along the way.
-On your Bahamas cruise from Fort Lauderdale, take a break from a conventional beach and head into more undiscovered Florida.
+Tucked between Florida’s famous A1A Highway and the Intracoastal Waterway, you’ll find Hugh Taylor Birch State Park, where visitors can hike, bike, swim, and paddle at the park.
+As you navigate the trails, you’ll pass through forests of mangroves and coastal dunes along the way.

-This natural state park is less manicured than the surrounded South Florida beaches, perfect for a relaxing afternoon away from activity or city lights.
-There’s something for everyone here.
-You can paddle, kayak, or walk the long beachfront.
+This natural state park is less manicured than the surrounding South Florida beaches, but it’s perfect for a relaxing afternoon away from the bustle of the city.
 Walking trails lined by mangrove trees will give you a sense of the tropical Floridian landscape.
-There’s a picnic area too, and you can rent a sailboat or pontoon boat at the park, too.
+Paddle, kayak, or walk the long beachfront.
+There’s a picnic area too, and you can rent a sailboat or pontoon boat at the park.

 Before departing on cruises from Fort Lauderdale, take a guided tour of this historic museum where residents Frank and Ivy Stranahan lived and left a lasting impact on the Fort Lauderdale community.
 The Stranahan House was built in 1901, and it happens to be the oldest building in Broward County.
 You’ll learn about their story as well as the growth of the town throughout the 21st century.

 An airboat tour of Sawgrass Recreation Park is just one way to experience the mythical magic of the Everglades.
-This is a one-of-a-kind experience for families and eco-friendly tourists who want to see wildlife and the plant life of the Florida Everglades.
-While on your airboat tour, you’ll likely see alligators and you’ll experience the magic of this ecosystem first hand.
-If you feel adventurous, try out the nighttime airboat tour.
+This is a one-of-a-kind experience for families and nature lovers who want to see the wildlife—like alligators—and plant life of the Florida Everglades.
+If you’re feeling extra adventurous, try the nighttime airboat tour.

 Las Olas Boulevard embodies the spirit of Fort Lauderdale.
-This stretch of bars, nightclubs, restaurants, art galleries, and boutiques is bordered by yachts dotting the nearby waterfront and trees lining the entire fourteen blocks.
-Perfect for a stroll or for some heavy-duty shopping while you’re in Fort Lauderdale.
+This stretch of bars, nightclubs, restaurants, art galleries, and boutiques is bordered by yachts dotting the nearby waterfront and trees lining the entire 14 blocks.
+It’s perfect for a stroll or shopping while you’re in Fort Lauderdale.

 925 Nuevo’s Cubano’s